-Pamela co-produced The Forger, a 16-minute documentary which won an 2016 Emmy, prizes from World Press Photo, Pictures of the Year International and NPPA, and was a finalist for a Peabody Award.
+Pamela won a 2016 Emmy for The Forger, a 16-minute documentary.
+The film also won prizes from World Press Photo, Pictures of the Year International and NPPA, and was a finalist for a Peabody Award.
 She shared a 2015 Overseas Press Club award for “best TV or video spot news reporting from abroad” for video coverage of the 2015 terrorist attacks in Paris.

 Pamela’s op-eds, articles and reviews have appeared in the The Atlantic, Harper’s, Marie Claire, Vanity Fair France, Madame Figaro, The Washington Post, The Guardian, the Financial Times, The Times (UK), The Sunday Times (U.K.), New York Magazine and many other publications.
-She has appeared as a commentator on Good Morning America, the Today Show, National Public Radio, PRI, the BBC, the CBC, CNN, CNBC, MSNBC, Europe1, Le Grand Journal, On n’est pas couché and Oprah.com.
+She has appeared as a commentator on All Things Considered, Morning Edition, BBC Woman’s Hour, Good Morning America, the Today Show, CNN, CNBC, MSNBC, PRI, the CBC, Europe1, Le Grand Journal, On n’est pas couché and Oprah.com.